-This can vary, but they are mainly made of glass particles, synthetic resin and a setting ingredient.
+White filling materials can vary, but they are mainly made of glass particles, synthetic resin and a setting ingredient.

-We ALWAYS try and keep a tooth if possible.
+We always try and keep a tooth if possible.
 However, when a tooth has suffered significant damage and can no longer be saved, or is at risk of damaging other teeth or your gums, we can remove it for you.

 Endodontic and Root Canal Treatments: